Worried because there’s no chemistry in your relationship? Think again…

 Feeling attracted to your partner is important.
 Wanting to be around them is a good thing.
 Feeling happy in their presence is fantastic.
 You need those things, and you deserve them.
 But it’s a huge mistake to believe — as too many modern daters do — that feeling generally happy and attracted to a kind and good person without that roller coaster feeling is “settling.”

-As a marriage counselor I’ve had a front row seat for seeing what happens long term after people prioritize chemistry over character.
+As a marriage counselor, I’ve had a front row seat to what happens long term when people prioritize chemistry over character.
 It’s not pretty.
 Trust me: It’s terrible to realize that you confused excitement, passion, and anxiety for love, and then tried to build a life with a self-centered, impulsive person who made you feel agony, ecstasy and insecurity….
 But who was never able to truly love you back.

 I want to save you from this sad fate.
 You can certainly have a healthy, enduring relationship with someone you feel passionately about.
 But, if it’s going to work, the person you choose must also have substance and strong character.